Author: Timo Laitinen

 - The

-classattribute defines what kind of object is created from the CDATA. - Syntax-based CDATA conversions*
+attribute defines what kind of object is created from the CDATA. - Syntax-based CDATA conversions*

 - The value of the CDATA itself is used to resolve how the CDATA should be converted.